WebSpellChecker/wproofreader-plugin-wordpress/README.md

 **Can I check grammar with this plugin as well?**

-> Yes, the Pro version checks grammar in 14 languages: American English, British English, Brazilian Portuguese, Canadian English, Canadian French, Danish, Dutch, English, French, German, Greek, Italian, Portuguese, Spanish.
+> Yes, the Pro version checks grammar in 14 languages: American English, British English, Brazilian Portuguese, Canadian English, Canadian French, Danish, Dutch, French, German, Greek, Italian, Portuguese, Spanish.

 **Is support provided with this plugin?**